 - Place hazelnuts and sugar in food processor.
 Process until the hazelnuts are finely ground, about 40 seconds.
 Scrape edges with a spatula.
 Add whole-wheat flour, flour, baking powder and salt and pulse to combine.

-- Beat butter in a mixing bowl with an electric mixture until light and fluffy and smooth, about 1 minute.
+- Beat butter in a large mixing bowl bowl with an electric mixture until light and fluffy and smooth, about 1 minute.
 Add maple sugar and beat until combined.
-Add egg and vanilla extract and beat until completely incorporated.
+Add egg and vanilla extract and beat until completely incorporated, scraping down the sides of the bowl with a rubber spatula.
 Add flour mixture and mix just until combined.

 - Arrange oven rack in the center of the oven, preheat oven to 350 degrees F. Line two baking sheets with parchment.
 Scoop 1 tablespoon portions of dough onto the baking sheets, spacing evenly.
 Press gently down in the center with thumb or fingertip to create a slight indent.
 Refrigerate 10 minutes.